-Our products and services help our customers measure audiences and consumer behavior across media platforms, while offering validation of advertising delivery and its effectiveness.
+Our products and services help our customers reach audiences on the right platform, service the best creative content, and gain the right insights that can help marketers understand audience preferences.
+We do this by measuring audiences and consumer behavior across media platforms, while offering validation of advertising delivery and its effectiveness.
 Our customers include:

-- Local and national television broadcasters and content owners; - Network operators including cable companies, mobile operators and internet service providers; - Distributors of streaming video content; - Digital content publishers and internet technology companies; - Advertising technology companies that aggregate supply and demand side inventory for sale to end customers; - · Advertising agencies; - Movie studios and movie theater operators; - Financial service companies, including investment firms, consumer banks and credit card issuers; - · Manufacturers and retailers of consumer products such as consumer packaged goods, pharmaceuticals, automotive and electronics; and - · Political campaigns and related organizations.
+- Local and national television broadcasters and content owners; - Network operators including cable companies, mobile operators and internet service providers; - Distributors of streaming video content; - Digital content publishers and social media platforms; - Advertising technology companies that aggregate supply and demand side inventory for sale to end customers; - · Advertising agencies, including holding companies and independent agencies; - Movie studios and movie theater operators; - Financial service companies, including investment firms, consumer banks and credit card issuers; - Manufacturers and retailers of consumer products such as consumer packaged goods, pharmaceuticals, automotive and electronics; - Telecommunication and internet technology companies; and - · Political campaigns and related organizations.

-During 2022, our products and services were organized around two solution groups:
+Our products and services are organized around two solution groups: